Close×

 Restaurants, bars and cabs

-For all our trips, gratuities are included in the group meals included in your package; however, wine service is at your discretion.
+For all our tours, gratuities are included in the group meals included in your package; service on wine, however, is at your discretion.

 In restaurants, bars and cabs, each destination has its own tipping customs.
-Ask your guide for more information on usual tipping practices at your destination.
+Ask your guide at your destination.

 Guides and driver